Descanonge/tomate/doc/source/tutorial.rst

 Constructing a database
 =======================

-A database needs a few objects to be functionnal, namely coordinates, a vi, and filegroups.
+A data object needs a few objects to be functionnal, namely coordinates, a vi, and filegroups.
 Creating these can be a bit daunting.
 The constructor module provides ways to create a data object, and do a couple of additional checks that ease the creation of a database.